KhronosGroup/OpenCL-SDK/lib/Utils.md

     cl_int* const error = nullptr);
 ```

 These functions read a text file into memory, where `filename` is evaluated relative to the executable currently running.
-The C-version contains a terminating null and takes an optional pointer to `length` by which the length my be returned, potentially saving a subsequent call to `strlen`.
+The C-version contains a terminating null and takes an optional pointer to `length` by which the length will be returned, potentially saving a subsequent call to `strlen`.
 The function hands ownership of the allocated storage to the caller.